-Green tea has been shown to be especially helpful in fighting inflammation that causes cavities, chronic fatigue, arthritis, skin disorders, and stress.
+Green tea is especially helpful in fighting inflammation that causes cavities, chronic fatigue, arthritis, skin disorders, and stress.

 Green Tea is Heart Healthy.
 A study published in the Journal of the American Medical Association in 2006 showed that participants that drank 5 cups of green tea a day had “significantly” less risk of dying, especially of heart disease than participants who had 1 or fewer cups of green tea daily(Kuriyama, et al., 2006).

-Of course, this would need to be replicated and more testing is done on humans but does show promise.
-Since these disorders are fueled by inflammation, it makes sense that green tea would be beneficial.
+Of course, this needs to be replicated and more testing needs to be done on humans but does show promise.
+Since these disorders fuel inflammation, it makes sense that green tea would be beneficial.

 Green Tea and Weight Loss.
 Here is an area where green tea doesn’t fare so well.
 There are no studies that have successfully shown that green tea has aided in weight loss.
 The consensus is that green tea does not promote weight loss in any significant way, despite claims to the contrary.

 - ❤ TEAPOTS FOR STOVE TOP: This teapot kettle is made with high quality borosilicate glass.
 Heat-resistance from -20 to 150 degrees Celsius.
 The tea pot is stovetop safe, microwavable and dishwasher safe.
 You can put it directly on gas or electric stove tops with a medium level heat to heat water to brewing.